Freakwill/cooking/README.md

 cooking, food, recipe

 ## Slogan
-Take it, and fire you girl friend.
+Take it, and fire your girl-friend.

 ## How
 We apply the module `fire`, so it is ez to use it.